ps0394/mcp/README.md

 - **Optimized Chunking**: Returns up to 10 high-quality content chunks (each max 500 tokens), with article titles, URLs, and self-contained content excerpts.
 - **Real-time Updates**: Access the latest Microsoft documentation as it's published.

-## 🌐 The Microsoft Docs MCP Server Endpoint
+## 🌐 The Microsoft Learn Docs MCP Server Endpoint

-The Microsoft Docs MCP Server is accessible to any IDE, agent, or tool that supports the Model Context Protocol (MCP).
+The Microsoft Learn Docs MCP Server is accessible to any IDE, agent, or tool that supports the Model Context Protocol (MCP).
 Any compatible client can connect to the following **remote MCP endpoint**:

 ```
 https://learn.microsoft.com/api/mcp